ohduran/ohduran.github.io/_collections/_books/2018-11-24-skin-in-the-game.md

 >
 > -- __Batman__, '[Batman Begins](https://www.imdb.com/title/tt0372784/)'

 Beliefs are cheap talk.
-I have shown in Antifragile that making some types of errors is the most rational thing to do, when the errors are of little cost, as they lead to discoveries.
+In [Antifragile](https://www.amazon.com/gp/product/0812979680/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0812979680&linkCode=as2&tag=alvaroduran-20&linkId=6fc644194b9da371eefe70a2ec9c2a23) we saw that making some types of errors is the most rational thing to do, when the errors are of little cost, as they lead to discoveries.

 Without those mistakes, we wouldn't have penicillin, no chemotherapy, and almost no drugs, as explained in '[Happy Accidents](https://www.amazon.com/gp/product/1611451620/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1611451620&linkCode=as2&tag=alvaroduran-20&linkId=1e0d929c85b43f39ac03e6393814935e)'.